Samsar4/CompTIA-Security-SY0-501-Study-Guide/All-Chapters.md

 * Log all information (port information and the origin IP address)

+* Usually located in the DMZ to get close to the source but still isolated to capture the traffic.

 ### Honeynet
 A honeynet is a vulnerable and **simulated computer network** using a decoy server. **By design, honeynets are not authorized for any authentic uses.
 If a honeynet is accessed, a fair assumption is that the person accessing it is a bad actor.**